The Transitions Office at General Assembly 2021

 Patrice and Christine held a long discussion about the identities people will hold in each group.
 They realize there is bound to be overlap (we are each intersectional, fabulous beings).
 Since this is the first time this is being tried, one group will provide support for search committee members who are Black, Indigenous, and people of color.
 The other group will be for those who do not self-identify as such.

-- Search committee members who need support for their committee’s anti-racist, anti-oppressive, multicultural approach to the work of search: Second Tuesdays of the month – RSVP here.
+- Search committee members who do not identify as Black, Indigenous, and/or People of Color who need support for their committee’s anti-racist, anti-oppressive, multicultural approach to the work of search: Schedule to be determined – RSVP.

-The Transitions Office created a new blog this month, Sliding Doors, that covers the ins and outs of the search process.
+The Transitions Office created a new blog in 2020, Sliding Doors, that covers the ins and outs of the search process.
 Rev. Patrice Curtis and Rev. Keith Kron will be posting to the blog regularly.

-Transitional Ministry Handbook (for interim, developmental, and contract searches)
+- Transitional Ministry Handbook (PDF, 63 pages) for interim, developmental, and contract searches

 Who We Are: Transitions Office Contacts

 - Rev. Keith Kron, Transitions Director: firstname.lastname@example.org

 - Rev. Patrice Curtis, Transformational Interim Ministries Director: email@example.com